AardCrowley/Telegram/README.md

 chatID = <your chat ID>
 ```

-replace &lt;your chat ID&gt; with the ID you picked up from the previous step.
+replace `<your chat ID>` with the ID you picked up from the previous step.
 Where it says:

 ```lua
 apiToken = "<your bot token>"